Minimum Buttons: Digital Interfaces of the "Atom" Electric Vehicle Presented

 The developers of the "Atom" electric vehicle have showcased the interfaces used in it.
-It is emphasized that the concept of the electric car places significant importance on interfaces aimed at reducing distractions and simplifying control.
+It is emphasized that the concept of the electric car places significant importance on interfaces that aim to reduce distractions and simplify control.

-Additionally, an augmented reality system (AR HUD) is implemented on the windshield of the car, displaying important information such as speed and route without overloading the driver's visual field.
+Additionally, an augmented reality system (AR HUD) is implemented on the windshield of the car, which displays important information such as speed and route without overloading the driver's visual field.
 The projection on the glass is adjustable in brightness and angle, which helps to better focus on the road.

-To simplify control, the "Atom" lacks traditional turn signal and wiper stalks — these functions are performed using buttons on the steering wheel.
-This solution is also aimed at minimizing the number of elements in the cabin.
-An important aspect is the exclusion of buttons for passengers — they can only change settings if they are connected via smartphone.
+To simplify control, the "Atom" lacks traditional turn signal and wiper levers — these functions are performed using buttons on the steering wheel.
+This solution also aims to minimize the number of elements in the cabin.
+An important aspect is the exclusion of buttons for passengers — they can only change settings if they are connected via a smartphone.

 The electronic rearview mirror is also an innovative element.
 Instead of a traditional mirror, a high-resolution screen is used, which is connected to the car's cameras.
 This solution provides an improved view and allows the driver to switch between camera and standard mirror display modes.